rapid7/turnstile/docs/_pages/index.md

   }
   ```

-  Turnstile does not care about the length or format of either the ID or Secret strings, but both should be of suitable length and randomness as to make brute-force attacks unfeasible.
+  **Note** Turnstile does not care about the length or format of either the ID or Secret strings, but both should be of suitable length and randomness as to make brute-force attacks unfeasible.
 Encoding limitations of client consumers should also be considered.

 ### Run It